AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

    result = rr.simulate (0, 10, 100)

 This means set the time start to zero, the time end to 10 and generate 100 points.
-This means that the simualation points will be output in intervals of 0.1.
+This means that the simulation points will be output in intervals of 0.1.

 The alternative is to set the options record in simulateOptions.
 The advantage here is that the simulateOptions record holds many other options that might be of interest.
-To set the time start using the simulationOptions record we would type::
+To set the time start using the simulateOptions record we would type::

    rr.simulateOptions.start = 0